taticherla/etl-concepts/README.md

 10. Data Governance: Data governance encompasses the policies, processes, and procedures for managing and ensuring the quality, security, privacy, and compliance of data.
 ETL processes should align with data governance principles to maintain data integrity and meet regulatory requirements.

-Understanding these fundamental ETL concepts is essential for designing, implementing, and maintaining effective ETL processes that enable organizations to efficiently integrate, transform, and load data for decision-making and business intelligence purposes.
+Understanding these fundamental ETL concepts is essential for designing, implementing, and maintaining effective ETL processes that enable to efficiently integrate, transform, and load data for decision-making and business intelligence purposes.